Aryalexa/42-b2bRoot/4-Vm_setup.md

 #### 🟪 Test SSH communication with your VM

-We have to make the VM accesible from the network.
+We have to make the VM accesible from the network (outside).
 We do this by redirecting ports using port forwarding in our virtualization software (Virtual Box).
 Let's forward the host port 4242 to the guest port 4242, so that connections to port 4242 on the host will be directed to port 4242 on the virtual machine.
 - In VirtualBox:
 	- go to VM >> `Settings` >> `Network` >> `Adapter 1` >> `Advanced` >> `Port Forwarding`.